(DKNG) Alert: Did You Lose Money on Your DraftKings Investment? Contact Johnson Fistel Regarding Investigation

-SAN DIEGO, June 15, 2021 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating potential violations of the federal securities laws by DraftKings Inc. ("DraftKings” or the "Company") ( DKNG).
+SAN DIEGO, June 15, 2021 /PRNewswire/ -- Shareholder rights law firm Johnson Fistel, LLP is investigating potential violations of the federal securities laws by DraftKings Inc. ("DraftKings" or the "Company") (NASDAQ: DKNG).

 Last year DraftKings went public in a 3-way merger between DraftKings, its SPAC sponsor, and a Bulgaria-based gaming technology company called SBTech.